factorwonk/bcgdv/README.md

 ## Presentation

-PDF of the presentation is [here](https://factorwonk.github.io/bcgdv.pdf)
+PDF of the presentation is [here](https://factorwonk.github.io/bcgdv.pdf) and the powerpoint slides are [here](https://factorwonk.github.io/bcgdv.pptx)